zorael/kameloso/README.md

 * notes triggers? (later)
 * `seen` doing what? channel-split? `IRCEvent`-based? (later)
 * update wiki
-* blacklists; by mask, by account? where and when?
+* blacklists; by mask, by account? where and when? own service?
 * auto-mode plugin?
 * break out quotes from `chatbot`?
 * set up a real configuration home like `~/.kameloso`? what of Windows?